-Microbiology of Ethnic Fermented Foods and Alcoholic Beverages of the WorldSubmit Manuscript no this topic Topic Articles: 0
+Microbiology of Ethnic Fermented Foods and Alcoholic Beverages of the WorldSubmit Manuscript on this topic

 We presume that there may be more than 5000 varieties of common and uncommon fermented foods and alcoholic beverages being consumed in the world by billions of people.
 Global fermented foods are classified into 9 major groups on the basis of substrates (raw materials) used from plant/animal sources: fermented cereals, fermented vegetables and bamboo shoots, fermented legumes, fermented roots/tubers, fermented milk products, fermented and preserved meat products, fermented, dried and smoked fish products, miscellaneous fermented products, and alcoholic beverages.
 Fermented foods are the hubs of consortia of microorganisms, which transform the chemical constituents of raw materials of plant/animal sources during in situ/ex situ fermentation, thereby enhance the nutritional value with health-promoting bioactive compounds.